 Few could fault it for looks, however.
 The B-26 was a beautifully streamlined aircraft of all-metal construction, except for a fabric-covered rudder, with a fuselage featuring a circular cross section; a high wing; and twin P&W R-2800-5 Double Wasp engines with 1,380 kW (1,850 HP) each, and driving four-blade propellers with electrical pitch control.

-The aircraft had tricycle landing gear, with the nose wheel rotating 90 degrees during retraction, plus defensive armament of one 7.62 millimeter Browning machine gun in the nose, two 12.7 millimeter Browning guns in a Martin dorsal turret, and a single flexible 7.62 millimeter Browning in the tail.
-The B-26 could carry two 900 kilogram (2,000 pound) bombs internally, or up to 2,180 kilograms (4,800 pounds) of smaller bombs, though in later practice the warload would almost never be greater than 1,800 kilograms (4,000 pounds).
-The B-26 accommodated a crew of five, though in later variants that number would increase to seven.
+The aircraft had tricycle landing gear, with the nose wheel rotating 90 degrees during retraction, plus defensive armament of one 7.62-millimeter Browning machine gun in the nose, two 12.7-millimeter Browning guns in a Martin dorsal turret, and a single flexible 7.62-millimeter Browning in the tail.
+The B-26 could carry two 900-kilogram (2,000-pound) bombs internally, or up to 2,180 kilograms (4,800 pounds) of smaller bombs, though in later practice the warload would almost never be greater than 1,800 kilograms (4,000 pounds).
+The B-26 accommodated a crew of five, though in later variants that number would grow to seven.

-In order to achieve its high speed the B-26 had relatively short wings with modest wing area.
-This gave it a long takeoff run and a fast landing speed.
+In order to achieve its high speed, the B-26 had relatively short wings with modest wing area.
+That gave it a long take-off run and a fast landing speed.
 Such features had been expected by the USAAC, given the aggressive performance specifications, but they would still almost be the death of the B-26.

 * Production deliveries of the other 200 B-26s began in February 1940.
 These aircraft were really used for test, operational evaluation, and operational training, processes that proved troublesome.
 The B-26 was a very "hot" aircraft in a number of different ways, and it was a handful for inexperienced pilots.
 Early deliveries also didn't have full combat fit, leaving them noseheavy and causing nosewheel strut failures.